medialab/minet/cookbook/scraping_dsl.md

 ]
 ```

-## Recursivity
+## Nesting data

 The next thing to understand is that this scraping DSL is completely recursive.
 Which should let you describe any kind of JSON-like structure to output.

-Let's check this html page again for instance:
+Let's check this html  again for instance:

 ```html
 <main>